jtempest/float_eq-rs/README.md

 ## Related efforts

-There are a number of existing crates that implement these kinds of comparisons if you're looking for a more mature solution or simply a different approach.
 The [`approx`], [`float-cmp`] and [`almost`] crates all provide a similar style of general comparison operations, whereas [`assert_float_eq`] focuses specifically on assertions.
-In contrast, [`efloat`] comes at the problem from a different angle, instead tracking the error bounds of values as operations are applied.
+In contrast, [`efloat`] takes the approach of tracking the error bounds of values as operations are applied.

 ## Contributing